Day 6; Mexico City to Antigua, Guatemala

 The entire cubicle was flooded a short time later.
 My saving grace, and that of the people soon to share a plane with me, was it had not yet gone under the door.
 From my step I was able to stretch to get my bags and put them over my shoulders, open the door and leap over the water to the safety of the dry tiles beyond.

 The rest of the visit to Mexico airport was uneventful, with patchy wi-fi (for me anyway) we waited for our plane.
-There isn’t a lot of choices for airlines so we flew Interjet, a local Mexican airline.
+There isn’t a lot of choice for airlines so we flew Interjet, a local Mexican airline.
 While it was certainly a no-frills flight, I found I had more space than I had on our American Airlines flight to Mexico.

 With impressive efficiency we are walking out of Guatemala City airport within thirty minutes of our plane landing.
 Our transfer driver is standing on the other side of a fence holding a sign with my name.
 We load on up and are on our way to get our first look at Guatemala.

 The evidence of western influence abounds, advertisements for Pepsi (they like their sugary soda drinks here) and fast food chains on the side of the road, and on the road itself.
-It seems a higher proportion of the cars here are in better nick than in Mexico City, or are higher end vehicles.
+It seems a higher proportion of the cars here are in better condition than in Mexico City, or are higher end vehicles.
 Toyota’s seem prevalent and motorbikes also appear highly common.

 It took a little under an hour to get to Antigua and the change in the road once we enter the town was immediate.
 The streets were entirely cobblestone.
 We bump along at a much slower pace until we pull up to our hotel.
 The driver gets out and rings the bell.